Anhui-tqhuang/nextjs-blog/posts/ibm-icd.md

 #### Virtual Private Endpoint

-It's a requirement from IBM Cloud, IBM Cloud has a framework called virtual private cloud (VPC), in order to let customers connect to an ICD instance inside a VPC, we have to some integration.
+It's a requirement from IBM Cloud, IBM Cloud has a framework called virtual private cloud (VPC), in order to let customers connect to an ICD instance inside a VPC, we have to do some integration.

 #### Satellite

 It's also a framework on IBM Cloud.

-it looks like a real private cloud, we provide DB services, but all components are installed on the data center which belongs to customers, in this situation, we have to some re-factory or involve some new components to support it like alert-controller/alert-forwarder.
+it looks like a real private cloud, we provide DB services, but all components are installed on the data center which belongs to customers, in this situation, we have to do some re-factory work or involve some new components to support it like alert-controller/alert-forwarder.

 #### Others